 What LSAT score is required for admission to law school?

 There is no single “magic” score.
 Each law school generally publishes either the range of LSAT scores for its entering classes, or its median score.
 The range encompasses all scores from the lowest to the highest, whereas the median score indicates that half the class had scores below that point and half had scores above.
 Acceptable score ranges, like other admission factors, vary from school to school.

 Some law schools may offer admission to students with low numerical qualifications AFTER successful completion of a course that is usually offered in the summer before first-year classes begin, but admission is not guaranteed.
-The individual law school can provide more information about these conditional admission programs (PDF).
+The individual law school can provide more information about these conditional admission programs.

-As a starting point, you can obtain a copy of The ABA-LSAC Official Guide to ABA-Approved Law Schools from LSAC or your local bookstore or you can access the online version.
-It contains charts indicating the number of applicants who applied and who were accepted nationally based on UGPA and LSAT percentile.
-Use these charts as a guide.
-Then investigate further by speaking to a prelaw advisor and to the particular law school's admission office.
+As a starting point, visit the LSAC Official Guide to ABA-Approved Law Schools.
+You can search the database by keywords, geographic location, or UGPA/LSAT combination.
+Investigate further by speaking to a prelaw advisor and to the particular law school’s admission office.
 You may want to ask the admission office about the UGPAs and LSAT scores for the students admitted the previous year, keeping in mind that LSAT scores and admission to law schools hinges upon how your score competes with those of other applicants to the law schools to which you apply.